LiangyiHu/ArchitectureProject/README.md

 Design and implement the modules for floating point and vector operations and simple pipelining; extend the user interface

-Design and implement simple branch prediction and speculative execution, trap if an error occurs to an error handling routine.
+Design and implement simple branch prediction and speculative execution, trap if an error occurs to an error handling routine